 - Pump manufacturers are not required to provide L3/D4 ratio numbers that would predict shaft bending problems with their pump.
 The relationship between shaft size and shaft diameter is expressed in the ratio L3/D4.
 Try to keep it below 60 (2.5 Metric)

 - “L” is the distance from the center of the inboard bearing to the center of the impeller (inches).

 - “D” is the diameter of the shaft in the stuffing box area.(inches).

 - Substitute labyrinth or positive face seals for the lip or grease seals that are installed in the bearing case.
 They will not only do a better job of keeping contaminants out of the bearing oil/grease, but they will not damage the expensive shaft.
 These labyrinth seals also make sense in the motors to eliminate moisture from damaging the windings and contaminating the lubricating grease.

 - Use only non- fretting mechanical seals.
 Shafts are too costly not to pay attention to this.

 - Do not use a vent on the bearing cavity of the pump.
 Each time the pump stops, the vent will allow moisture to enter the bearing cavity as the oil cools down (this is called aspiration).
-You’re much better off positively sealing the casing with a mechanical seal and installing an expansion chamber on the top of the casing to allow for air expansion.
+You’re much better off positively sealing the casing and installing an expansion chamber on the top of the casing to allow for air expansion.

 - Install a sight glass to be sure that the oil level is at the correct height.
 Too much oil is as bad as not enough.
 If you have a positive pressure oil mist system, be sure that it does not vent to atmosphere.
 Oil mist systems require mechanical seals outboard of the bearings to prevent atmosphere contamination.
 If you have installed labyrinth seals, they will almost guarantee the correct oil level because excess oil will spill out of the labyrinth.